Galxe/grevm/docs/v2/grevm2.md

 During scheduling, when consecutive transactions have dependencies, they can be grouped into a **Task Group**.
 Transitions in a task group will be scheduled together and executed sequentially.
-For instance, in the example above, **tx2** depends on **tx3**.
-Normally, **tx2** must finish execution before **tx3** can begin.
-However, by bundling them into a Task Group, they can be executed sequentially within the same thread, ensuring that **tx3** correctly reads the updated data from **tx2**.
-Task groups effectively handle high-conflict scenarios, particularly when consecutive transactions are strongly interdependent, reducing frequent task switching, re-execution and scheduling overheads.
+For instance, in the example above,
+$tx_2$ depends on $tx_3$.
+Presumably, $tx_2$ must finish execution before $tx_3$ can begin.
+By bundling them into a task group, they can be executed sequentially within the same thread, ensuring that $tx_3$ correctly reads the updated data from $tx_2$.
+Task groups effectively handle high-conflict scenarios, particularly when consecutive transactions are strongly dependent, reducing frequent task switching, re-execution and scheduling overheads.
 We believe that this is a common case for highly dependent workloads like NFT minting, DeFi transactions, and especially when we do not have a strategy to **re-order** transactions to maximize parallelism.
 Especially in the worst-case scenario where all transitions are interdependent, forming a chain, task group execution can remain as efficient as serial execution.
-This design is simple and effective, by grouping tightly coupled transactions, the scheduling logic is streamlined, avoiding introducing excessive scheduling complexity.

-During execution, dependencies are updated dynamically based on actual transaction behavior.
+We think this design is a good trade-off that by leveraging known data dependencies, we can achieve a good balance between optimistic parallelism and efficient CPU utilization.
+This design is also good because of its simplicity.
+The scheduling logic remains largely the same as Block-STM, avoiding introducing excessive scheduling complexity, which can bring down the performance when transactions are simple, i.e., executed very fast.

 For adding dependencies, Grevm 2.0 follows a **selective dependency strategy**, adding only the most necessary edges to minimize DAG modifications.